psychemedia/island-storynotes/carus-wilson/05-setting-the-scene.md

 ## What Next?

 And so the scene is set.
-But what of the character — and characters — of the Borough of Newport in the 1840s and 1850s, at least for the puposes of this tale?
+But what of the character — and characters — of the Borough of Newport in the 1840s and 1850s, at least for the purposes of this tale?